Canon 35mm L

 So why all the buying and selling?
 This is one of Canon’s oldest designs that is still currently in production with its 1998 release date.
 The photographer rumor mill predicts this lens as the most likely to be reincarnated by Saint Mark for the last four or five years.
 However, we still wait.
 While this lens does create beautiful images and creates colors and contrast that closely reassemble our other L lenses, it’s generally a pretty soft compared to some of our other standard lenses.

-All I (Mathew) can tell you is what we have done and that is bought the 35mm 1.4L used.
 Knowing that a Mark II is probably on the horizon might stop a lot of photographers from purchasing this lens.
 If you find yourself in this situation consider picking up one used as they are plentiful after the Sigma 35mm made it’s way onto the scene.
 If you don’t shoot weddings and don’t have way more images to ever edit consider picking up the Sigma.
 We have also owned the Sigma 35mm and we love the sharpness and contrast that lens created.
 However, our workflow discovered many additional hours tinkering with color sliders to match the Sigma to our other Canon and Zeiss lenses and we have parted ways with the Sigma for this reason alone.
 We are optimistic that 2015 will be the year of the 35mm Mark II, but should it not happen again what other choice is there?

 Are you interested in learning more about this lens?
 There are lots of great useful resources all of the web to help us photographers achieve our photographic dreams!
 We have included some of the articles and resources that were helpful for us when researching our own gear purchase.